Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Extensions and generalisations

-recalling that $F$ is defined by \eqref{eq:boundary_time}.
-Solving numerically \eqref{eq:HJB_principal_SEIR} is really more challenging since it increases the dimension of the problem.
-A numerical investigation seems to be complicated as far as we now, and we left these numerical issues for future researches.
+where $\beta^\star$ is the population's optimal contact rate, under the assumption it exists.
+It thus remain to solve the government's problem, but unlike in the previous SIS/SIR models, there are now four state variables, namely $(S, E, I,Y)$.
+However, solving it numerically is really more challenging since it increases the dimension of the problem.
+A numerical investigation seems to be complicated as far as we now, and we left these numerical issues for future research.